 According to his words, let's show the AIDA marketing definition.
 In simple words: AIDA – attention, interest, desire, action.

 This is the first you need to take to get your customer interested.
-Here, your main goal is to get your potential clients to ask themselves „what is it?".
-To do this, your content should look attractive and sound appealing for the target audience who will most want your product.
+Here, your main goal is to get your potential clients to ask themselves, "what is it?".
+To do this, you should make your content look attractive and appealing to the target audience who most wants your product.

-If you've already attracted the attention of the recipients, you have their interest!
-Here, consumers make sure that they like what they see and are ready to take the next step.
-At this stage, people are usually looking for more information about the brand and the rest of the offer.
+If you've already attracted the recipients' attention, you have their interest!
+Here, consumers ensure they like what they see and are ready to take the next step.
+People usually seek more information about the brand and the rest of the offer at this stage.
 So It's your job to keep them interested.

-A good way to encourage people to make a purchase is a proper call to action.
-Therefore, you need to prepare content which will make people sure that the buying of your products is right.
-After that, the consumer should say, „I'm in!" and make a purchase.
+A proper call to action is an excellent way to encourage people to make a purchase.
+Therefore, you need to prepare content that will make people think that buying your products is the right decision.
+After that, the consumer should say, "I'm in!" and make a purchase.
 After finishing the whole process, you must keep your customers interested.
 Try engaging them by sending a newsletter or delivering news from your brand on social media.

 Why should you consider the AIDA model?

-The AIDA model of communication can show you the way that customers go through to the final purchase.
+The AIDA communication model can show you how customers go through to the final purchase.
 Thanks to this, you can very well prepare your marketing strategy for the various stages that make up the AIDA model of advertising.
 Each stage requires a slightly different approach, so you need to know what action needs to be taken.

 Let's assume that some business wants to present its offer to the public.
 To get attention, it needs to perform an advertising campaign to reach its audience.
 Nowadays, social media and search engines provide the best variety of advertising tools to reach all kinds of audiences for businesses of any size.

-Now it’s time to make a potential customer a paying customer.
-A company may present (on its website or social media) evidence of how their product’s benefits.
+Now it's time to make a potential customer a paying customer.
+A company may present (on its website or social media) evidence of how its product benefits its customers.
 Here the desire needs to be created.
 After this, a proper call to action enters the scene.
-Research shows that personalized CTA can perform even 202% better than basic one (just keep in mind your customers needs when creating one).
+Research shows that a personalized CTA can perform even 202% better than a basic one (keep in mind your customers' needs when creating one).